deliat5/tema2/README.md

 # 💐 Flower Shop 💐

 This C++ project is a simulation of a flower shop, where flowers are represented with various attributes and behaviors.
-The library includes classes for different types of flowers such as roses, lilies, and sunflowers, each with its own unique characteristics (ex: scent,color).
+It includes classes for different types of flowers such as roses, lilies, and sunflowers, each with its own unique characteristics (ex: scent,color).

 ## Classes Overview: